Your Size May Vary

 - In Adventure, MegaSeadramon and Ikkakumon have a battle at relatively the same size during the Myotismon arc.
 By Episode 16 of Adventure 02, MegaSeadramon positively DWARVES Ikkakumon.

 - A major offender is the Greymon from Digimon Adventure, who sometimes stands several stories tall, yet has frequently had fights within hallways of normal buildings.

 - An Oozaru's size seems to vary depending on what they're interacting with.
 When Goku is tearing apart the castle, he seems to be almost as big as the whole thing, but when interacting with his friends, he appears to be about as big as a chunk of the castle he had earlier picked up and threw.
 The anime adds a bunch of padding and changes the scene around so that he stays pretty consistently on the larger end of the size scale, but that still makes him seem smaller the second time he transforms.
 Z and GT are a bit better about this.

 - Also Chi Chi's father the Ox King.
-In his first appearance he was a giant and the other characters were much much smaller than he was.
+In his first appearance he was a giant easily twice the size of a full-grown adult.
 About midway through the series he seems to get a bit smaller, but still a giant.
 In Dragon Ball Z he seems to be just barely taller than Goku.